-The River Tiber has a history of flooding during the winter months but there's no need to worry.
+The River Tiber has a history of flooding during the winter and very early Spring months, but there's no need to worry.
 The city itself is rarely affected - you'll see the high embankment walls running alongside the river.
-Built in the 19th Century, they contain any rise in water level.
+Built in the 19th Century to stop the city from flooding, they contain any rise in water level.

 Rain often doesn't last for long, skies can suddenly turn bright blue, the air is really fresh and colours seem more vivid.

-Even though Christmas in Rome is a big draw for pilgrims, there aren't as many tourists about in winter making it an excellent time to see the sights without the queues of summer.
+Even though Christmas in the city is a big draw for pilgrims, there aren't as many tourists about in winter.
+That makes it an excellent time to see the sights without having to fight your way through the queues of summer.

 Be sure to wander along the Via Condotti and look at the stylish Christmas decorations.
 You'll be stunned.

-Christmas in Italy is nowhere near as commercialised as in other parts of the world - it's still very much a religious festival - and the decor is low-key and elegant.
+Christmas in Italy is nowhere near as commercialised as in other parts of the world - it's still very much a religious festival - and the decor tends to be low-key and elegant.

 'Presepi' or nativity scenes are a massive part of Italian Christmas culture - so much so that we've given them their own page.